Creating the Systemd Unit

 Enabling (creating) or Disabling (deleting) your service

-systemctl enable webserver # install a new service file
+systemctl enable webserver # enable service to start on boot

-systemctl disable webserver # uninstall a service file
+systemctl disable webserver # disable service from starting on boot

 Starting, Restarting, or Stopping your service